 Never heard of a tiffin?
 I hadn’t either up until a few years ago.

 A tiffin is a stackable collection of several food containers that easily snap together into one easy-to-carry container.

 Stainless steel containers

-The kids will need something to carry these in (check Etsy for lots of cute options), but the containers from Lunchbots are hard to beat.
+The kids will need something to carry these in, but the containers from Lunchbots are hard to beat.
 I have a friend who invested in one for each family member and they’ve been using them for years.